fontsource/fontsource/registry/README.md

 ~~~

 The adapter derives hashes, sizes, inspection, modification dates, Git
 provenance, and languages supported by every source face.
-A reviewed
+Optional `tags` are
-`languages` list may override automatic matching for exceptional families.
-The
+reviewed discovery metadata.
+An optional `languages` list overrides automatic
+matching, including an empty list for fonts with no semantic language support.
-source repository stores the raw binaries; this repository commits only
+The source repository stores the raw binaries; this repository commits only
 generated text records.

 ## Development